AbhiK002/blappy-fird/DOCUMENTATION.md

 The rules are simple:
 - Click or press SPACEBAR to make the bird hop
 - The bird will automatically come down (because gravity)
-- Hop through the obstacles without touching them to score 1 point
+- Hop through infinite obstacles to score 1 point
 - If you touch the ground or any obstacle, you lose
 - Reach the highest score you can